m4ttsch/omscs-notes-notes/computer-networks/Naming, Addressing & Forwarding.md

----
-id:  naming-addressing-forwarding
-title: Naming, Addressing & Forwarding
-sidebar_label: Naming, Addressing & Forwarding
+# Naming, Addressing & Forwarding
----
+#cn

 ## IP Addressing
 In this lesson, we will be covering IPv4 address structure and allocation.